 But I’m not a full time traveler… Perhaps like you, I’m a 20-something with a full time 9-5 office job, limited vacation time, tons of student debt, family that keeps me at home, etc. Traveling might be harder for us, but it’s still my passion!

 That’s why I created this blog.
 Things to do & Eat exists to share general travel advice and help you find the best, most unique, or can’t-miss things to do and eat on your trips, so you can make the absolute most of your time!
 Travel experiences are so relative, so my posts work best if you travel similarly to me.
 Like if:

-- You love finding amazing experiences in a new place- whether it’s off the beaten path, touristy, or totally random
+- You love finding amazing experiences in a new place- and don’t care whether they’re off the beaten path, touristy, or totally random

 - You think food is the best way to understand a culture and love a good meal (or like, 10, in a day)